etherbard/etherbard.github.io/_projects/chatroom.md

 ## 4 Results

 Compile and run the multicast chat program on three virtual machines respectively.
-The program interface is as follows。
+The program interface is as follows.
 \begin{figure}[H]
 \centering
 \includegraphics[width=0.4\textwidth]{logon.jpg}